hiteule/esp-livingcolors/README.md

 ### Atmega

-The Atmega is responsible to control the LivingColors via RF (like your conventional remote control).
+The Atmega is controling the LivingColors via RF (like your conventional remote control).
-We use the Arduino bootloader.
+We use Arduino bootloader.
 If it not already the case, you should install it on your Atmega.
 To communicate in RF, we use the library made by [George Knutsel].
 Thanks to him!

 #### Flash the firmware